 - Promoting good practice

-The School is committed to providing a research environment that develops good research practice and nurtures a culture of research integrity.
+LSHTM is committed to providing a research environment that develops good research practice and nurtures a culture of research integrity.
 All research conducted by LSHTM staff and students must comply with the Good Research Practice Policy, which has been developed in accordance with national guidance including: the Concordat to Support Research Integrity from Universities UK, Research Councils UK and the UK Research Integrity Office.
 As part of LSHTM’s continuous commitment to establishing a culture of integrity, we have become a participant of the UN Global Compact, committing to the United Nations Principles in the fields of Human Rights, fair Labour, Environment and Anti-Corruption practices.